Spanish verbs: Compound tenses (tiempos compuestos)

 All the compound tenses are formed with haber followed by the past participle of the main verb.
 Haber changes its form for person, number, and the like, while the past participle remains invariable, ending with -o regardless of the number or gender of the subject.

-Present perfect (pretérito perfecto)
+Present perfect (pretérito perfecto compuesto)

 In the present perfect, the present indicative of haber is used as an auxiliary, and it is followed by the past participle of the main verb.
 In most of Spanish America, this tense has virtually the same use as the English present perfect: